Visit the SA Corona Virus Online Portal for any COVID-19 information.

 GOVERNANCE & ORGANISATIONAL STRUCTURE

-DIPLOMICS is one of eight Research Infrastructures of the Department of Science and Innovation’s SARIR program.
+DIPLOMICS is one of thirteen Research Infrastructures of the Department of Science and Innovation’s SARIR program.

 The CPGR hosts DIPLOMICS and is responsible for governing and managing the programme.